oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

 Backends should be enabled by setting ``-DENABLE_<BACKEND_NAME>_BACKEND=True`` for each desired backend.
 By default, only the ``MKLGPU`` and ``MKLCPU`` backends are enabled.
 Multiple backends for multiple device vendors can be enabled at once (albeit with limitations when using portBLAS and portFFT).
-For examples, see the section `CMake invocation examples`_.
 The supported backends for the compilers are given in the table at `oneMKL supported configurations table
 <https://github.com/oneapi-src/oneMKL?tab=readme-ov-file#supported-configurations>`_,
 and the CMake option names are given in the table below.
 Some backends may require additional parameters to be set.
 See the relevant section below for additional guidance.

-If a backend library supports multiple domains (i.e. BLAS, LAPACK, DFT, RNG), it may be desirable to only enable selected domains.
+If a backend library supports multiple domains (i.e., BLAS, LAPACK, DFT, RNG, sparse BLAS), it may be desirable to only enable selected domains.
 For this, the ``TARGET_DOMAINS`` variable should be set.
 See the section `TARGET_DOMAINS`_.

 By default, the library also additionally builds examples and tests.
 These can be disabled by setting the parameters ``BUILD_FUNCTIONAL_TESTS`` and ``BUILD_EXAMPLES`` to ``False``.
-Building the functional tests may require additional external libraries.
+Building the functional tests requires additional external libraries for the BLAS and LAPACK domains.
 See the section :ref:`building_and_running_tests` for more information.

 The most important supported build options are: